buoydevelopment/FE-Code-Test/README.md

 ## Instructions:

-1 - Run 'npm i' for installing all the needed dependencies 2 - For running on macOS with emulator, 'react-native run-ios'
+1 - Run 'npm i' for installing all the needed dependencies.
+2 - For running on macOS with emulator, 'react-native run-ios'.